 The Portland Saturday Market is the largest continuously operating open-air arts and crafts market in the country.
 This is the place to come if you’re looking for unique gifts or souvenirs.

 Held every Saturday from March to December, the market features over 250 vendors selling everything from jewelry to clothing to pottery.
+This is one of my favorite things to do in Portland in summer.

 5. Learn More About the City at The Oregon Historical Society Museum